CASE NAME | Dausab v The Minister of Justice [2024] NAHCMD 331 |

 SUMMARY

 Friedel Dausab, a gay Namibian man, successfully challenged the compatibility of the common law offence of sodomy and related offences with his rights under the Constitution of Namibia.
 On 21 June 2024, a three-judge bench of the High Court of Namibia ruled that the laws amounted to unfair discrimination and were therefore unconstitutional and invalid.
-The court held that “the enforcement of the private moral views of a section of the community (even if they form the majority of that community), which are based to a large extent on nothing more than prejudice” (paragraph 28) is not justifiable, and that criminalising gay men “poses a greater threat to the fabric of society as a whole than tolerance” (paragraph 42).
+The court held that “the enforcement of the private moral views of a section of the community (even if they form the majority of that community), which are based to a large extent on nothing more than prejudice” is not justifiable, and that criminalising gay men “poses a greater threat to the fabric of society as a whole than tolerance”.
+In July, the government of Namibia filed an appeal against the High Court judgment.

 CASE DETAILS